 Criminal Justice-Involved Populations.
 Recidivism is defined as any offense committed after release to the community or after initial placement in the community that results in a conviction in Washington State from adult or juvenile court.
-206 In addition to the 15-year follow-up period (10 for juveniles), a one-year adjudication period is added to allow for court processing of any offenses that occur at the end of the follow-up period.
+In addition to the 10-year follow-up period, a one-year adjudication period is added to allow for court processing of any offenses that occur at the end of the follow-up period.

 For adults, we observe recidivism patterns for 1) individuals sentenced and released from the Department of Corrections (DOC) facilities and 2) individuals sentenced directly to DOC community supervision.
-We collected recidivism data on these populations who became "at-risk" for recidivism in the community during calendar years 1993-1999.
+We collected recidivism data on these populations who became "at-risk" for recidivism in the community during calendar years 2003-2008.